IBM/monitor-sagemaker-models-with-watson-openscale/README.md

 ![](https://github.com/IBM/monitor-sagemaker-models-with-watson-openscale/blob/main/images/endpoint-name.png)

 Click on `Download Drift detection model` option at the end of the notebook and download the tar.gz file into your local file system.
-This needs to be uploaded into Watson Open Scale canvas as shown in the next step.
+A sample tar.gz file is available [here](https://github.com/IBM/monitor-sagemaker-models-with-watson-openscale/blob/main/drift-model/Risk-Index-Drift_detection_model.tar.gz).This needs to be uploaded into Watson Open Scale canvas as shown in the next step.
 The model has been built and trained on the Risk Index data to learn and highlight when there's a change in model performance.

 ## 8. Monitor SageMaker endpoints using Watson Open Scale